Yanomy/yanomy.github.io/posts/2023-06-27-the-pillars-of-staff-engineering.md

 ---
 title: The Pillars of Staff Engineering
 createdAt: 2023-06-27T23:14:48 +0800
+categories:
+  - Career
+tags:
-categories: [ Career ]
+  - Career
+  - Staff Engineer
+  - Coaching
-tags: [ Career, Staff Engineer, Coaching, 「The Staff Engineer's Path」 ]
+  - 「The Staff Engineer's Path」
 ---

 If we unpack the staff engineer role, there are 3 pillars: